winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Wing Cloud users can build and deploy Wing applications to an ephemeral environment that uses the Wing Simulator platform, and use the Wing Console UI to interact with it.
 Once a preview environment is created, tests will be executed automatically and the results will be available in the preview environment dedicated comment in GitHub.
-Each preview environment will have a unique URL based which enable developers to work together and share with external customers as needed.
+Each preview environment will have a unique URL which enable developers to work together and share with external customers as needed.

-Wing Cloud will be integrated with GitHub and will be available as a GitHub application.
+Wing Cloud will be integrated with GitHub.

 ### User Experience